 Radiation therapy (used to suppress the immune system before bone marrow or stem cell transplantation)

 A reaction after bone marrow or stem cell transplantation (graft-versus-host disease)

 In graft-versus-host disease, white blood cells in the transplanted tissue attack the recipient’s tissues.
 This reaction tends to occur about 3 weeks after transplantation.

 Symptoms may begin suddenly.
 The liver enlarges and becomes tender.
 The abdomen may swell because of fluid accumulating there.
-The skin and the whites of the eyes may become yellow—a condition called jaundice (see Jaundice in Adults).
+The skin and the whites of the eyes may become yellow—a condition called jaundice.

 Varicose veins in the esophagus may rupture and bleed, sometimes profusely, causing people to vomit blood and often go into shock.
 The blood may pass through the digestive tract, making stools black, tarry, and foul-smelling (called melena).
 When bleeding is severe, shock ensues.
-A few people develop liver failure with deterioration of brain function (hepatic encephalopathy), resulting in confusion and coma (see Hepatic Encephalopathy).
+A few people develop liver failure with deterioration of brain function (hepatic encephalopathy), resulting in confusion and coma.

 Other people develop cirrhosis over time, usually over months, depending on the cause and repeated exposure to toxic agents.